 Acromegaly typically develops when a benign tumor of the pituitary gland produces too much growth hormone, ultimately leading to significant health problems.
 Common features of acromegaly are facial changes, intense headaches, joint pain, impaired vision and enlargement of the hands, feet, tongue and internal organs.
 Serious health conditions associated with the progression of acromegaly include type 2 diabetes, hypertension, respiratory disorders and cardiac and cerebrovascular disease.
 Chiasma estimates that approximately 8,000 adult acromegaly patients are chronically treated with somatostatin analog injections in the United States.

-Chiasma is a commercial stage biopharmaceutical company focused on developing and commercializing oral therapies to improve the lives of patients who face challenges associated with their existing treatments for rare and serious chronic diseases.
+Chiasma is a commercial-stage biopharmaceutical company focused on developing and commercializing oral therapies to improve the lives of patients who face challenges associated with their existing treatments for rare and serious chronic diseases.
 Employing its Transient Permeability Enhancer (TPE®) technology platform, Chiasma seeks to develop oral medications that are currently available only as injections.
 On June 26, 2020, Chiasma received FDA approval of MYCAPSSA for long-term maintenance therapy in acromegaly patients who have responded to and tolerated treatment with octreotide or lanreotide.
-MYCAPSSA, the first and only oral somatostatin analog approved by the FDA, is available for commercial sale.
+MYCAPSSA, the first and only oral somatostatin analog approved by the FDA, is available for commercial sale in the United States.
 Chiasma is headquartered in Needham, MA with a wholly owned subsidiary in Israel.
 MYCAPSSA, TPE and CHIASMA are registered trademarks of Chiasma.
 For more information, please visit the companys website at www.chiasma.com.

-This release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including, but not limited to, statements regarding the companys transition plans for Mr. Fitzpatrick and the companys ability to identify and hire a chief financial officer.
+This release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including, but not limited to, statements regarding the data from the MPOWERED trial and whether the data will support the submission of a marketing authorization application (MAA) to the European Medicines Agency (EMA) for MYCAPSSA in the European Union and ultimately regulatory approval, statements regarding the timing of an MAA submission and regulatory review, statements regarding the companys plans for the presentation of the full trial results, statements regarding the companys expectations relating to MYCAPSSA for the long-term maintenance therapy in acromegaly patients who have responded to and tolerated treatment with octreotide or lanreotide, and statements concerning the therapeutic potential of MYCAPSSA, including its ability to become a standard of care.
 Such statements are subject to numerous important factors, risks and uncertainties, many of which are beyond the companys control, that may cause actual events or results to differ materially from the companys current expectations.
-Managements expectations and, therefore, any forward-looking statements in this press release could be affected by risks and uncertainties relating to a number of factors, including the impact of the management transition and our ability to recruit and retain highly skilled personnel.
-For a discussion of these and other risks and uncertainties, and other important factors, any of which could cause the companys actual results to differ from those contained in the forward-looking statements, see the section entitled Risk Factors in Chiasmas Quarterly Report on Form 10-Q for the quarter ended June 30, 2020, and in subsequent filings with the Securities and Exchange Commission.
-All information in this press release is as of the date of the release, and Chiasma undertakes no duty to update this information unless required by law.
+Managements expectations and, therefore, any forward-looking statements in this press release could be affected by risks and uncertainties relating to a number of factors, including the following: the content and timing of decisions made by the EMA, the sufficiency of the data collected from the companys clinical trials to obtain regulatory approval in the European Union or elsewhere, and the impact the ongoing COVID-19 pandemic may have on the companys business, including its expected development, manufacturing, regulatory and commercialization timelines for MYCAPSSA.
+For a discussion of these and other risks and uncertainties, and other important factors, any of which could cause the companys actual results to differ from those contained in the forward-looking statements, see the section entitled Risk Factors in Chiasmas Quarterly Report on Form 10-Q for the quarter ended September 30, 2020, and in subsequent filings with the Securities and Exchange Commission.
+All information in this press release is as of the date of the release, and the company undertakes no duty to update this information unless required by law.

 Investor Relations and Corporate Communications: